 If Centrelink revokes an employer determination for a person and employer, Centrelink must give them a written notice advising of the decision.
 The notice must contain any information that may be prescribed in the PPL Rules.

 Where Centrelink has made an employer determination for a person and their employer and Centrelink then varies, sets aside or revokes a person's payability determination, Centrelink must notify the employer in writing about the effect of the decision.
-If the effect is to change the person's PPL period (1.1.P.200) or their continuous flexible period, the Centrelink notice must advise the different period and any other information prescribed by the PPL Rules.
+If the effect is to change the person's continuous flexible period, the Centrelink notice must advise the different period and any other information prescribed by the PPL Rules.
 However, Centrelink is not required to give such a notice if the employer determination has previously been revoked.

 PPL Rules